dsilalahi/LinuxRecipes/hive/readme.md

 set hive.stats.fetch.partition.stats=true;
 ```

 Modes in Hive
 * Embedded - metastore service runs in the same JVM as Hive serivce (derby db)
 * Local - metastore service runs in the same JVM as Hive serivce; derby database runs on a separate JVM service; metastore connects to DB via JDBC
 * Remote - metastore service runs on its own seperate JVM; metastore and DB run on their own services

+## Performance
+- use ORC (Optimized Row Columnar) file format
+- use Tez execution engine (on top of YARN)